sabintiwari/ClientServer/README.md

 ##### Threading and Synchronization

 The `Server` program has threading capabilities for each of the `Client` request that comes through.
 Each of the worker threads will check if the account exists that the transactions will be performed on.
 If the account exists, `pthread_cond_t` will be used to wait until the `Record.is_locked` value is 0.
 Once the value is 0, the `Record.is_locked` will be set to 1, the transaction will be performed based on `Transaction.type`, and finally the `Record.is_locked` will be set to 0 as well as the the `pthread_cond_t` will be used to signal the condition.
 There is also a thread for the `Server` program's internal interest accumulator that keeps running as long as the `Server` is running and performs the interest transaction at set intervals.
+After each transaction the data is written to the file and the locking and synchronization to the file are handled in the same manner as the `Record` object.

 ##### Main Files

 `Server`: `server.cpp`